 Chapter 22 GLM families and use cases

-As we have seen in the previous chapters, Generalised Linear Models (GLMs) extend the framework of linear regression by allowing for response variables that have non-normal distributions.
+As we have seen in the previous chapters, Generalised Linear Models (GLMs) extend the linear regression framework by allowing for response variables with non-normal error distributions.
 GLMs are particularly useful in cases where the response variable exhibits properties such as boundedness, non-linearity, or non-constant variance.
 Each GLM family addresses specific data characteristics and includes a link function to relate the mean of the response variable (\(\mu\)) to a linear predictor (\(\eta\)).

-The choice of family and link function is important, to ensure proper modeling of the data.
-For example, binomial families are suited for binary or proportional data, while Poisson families are ideal for count data.
-When the variability in the data exceeds the assumptions of the specified family (e.g., overdispersion), quasi-likelihood or alternative families like negative binomial or zero-inflated models may be employed.
+The choice of family and link function is important for proper data modelling.
+Binomial families are suited for binary or proportional data, while Poisson families are ideal for count data.
+When variability in the data exceeds the assumptions of the specified family (e.g., overdispersion), quasi-likelihood families may be employed.
+This extra variation often arises from unaccounted-for heterogeneity in the data, such as omitted seasonal effects or other unmeasured variables that influence the response but are not included as predictors.
+In some cases, including these missing variables can reduce overdispersion and improve model fit.

 This brief section summarises properties of common GLM families and gives examples of applications.
-It also provides mathematical details about the link and inverse link functions, which form the core of GLM transformations.
+It also provides mathematical details about the link and inverse link functions.

 22.1 Summary Table of GLM Families